xieliang555/Paper-Summary/README.md

-# Sequence-to-Sequence Summary
+# Sequence-to-Sequence
-Paper summary of Seq-to-Seq tasks in CV, NLP, and speech.
+Seq-to-Seq tasks in CV, NLP, and speech.

 ## sign-language-recognition